Eggeling-Lab-Microscope-Software/TRAIT2D/sphinx/source/index.rst

 Welcome to TRAIT-2D's documentation!
 ====================================

-TRAIT-2D (available as ``trait2d``) is a cross-platform Python software package with compilable graphical user interfaces (GUIs) to support Single Particle Tracking experiments.
-The software can be divided, for simplicity, in three main sections:  the tracker, the simulator and the data analyzer.
+TRAIT-2D (available as ``trait2d``) is a cross-platform Python software package with compilable graphical user interfaces (GUIs) to support Single Particle Tracking (SPT) experiments.

 Features
 --------

+* SPT simulation, tracking and analysis
 * user-friendly GUIs for simple tasks
 * customisable libraries for more advanced users
 * open source under the GNU General Public License